-A theory is a set of axioms and definitions to be satisfied, and of symbol interpretations.
+A theory is a set of axioms and definitions to be satisfied.
 If the names are omitted, the theory is named T, for vocabulary V.

-Symbol interpretations are described in the Section on Structure.
-Before explaining the syntax of axioms and definitions, we need to introduce the concept of term.
+Before explaining their syntax, we need to introduce the concept of term.

 2.4.1 Mathematical expressions and Terms